davido776/Calculator/README.md

 Update the "DefaultConnection" in appsettings.Development.json to localdb "Server=.;Database=calculator;Trusted_Connection=True;MultipleActiveResultSets=true"

-cd Calculator.client
+1. cd Calculator.client
-dotnet restore
+2. dotnet restore
-dotnet run
+3. dotnet run

 if you are opening with visual studio, just build and run the project.

+add /swagger to the launchUrl to open swagger documentation

 # Frontend

-cd Calculator.client
+1. cd Calculator.client
-npm install
+2. npm install
-npm start
+3. npm start